Welcome to Exeter Temple Corps

 Communications Sec - Jane Williams

-Every week around 15 volunteers from our Community Team make meals and sandwiches, prepare goody bags, food parcels and make deliveries to those in need.
-Currently, a total of 80 + meals are prepared and given out each weekend.
-We are still continuing to work throughout the lockdown offering practical support with meals and food parcels, and some clothing items, and spiritual support with a listening ear and a shoulder to lean on.
+Every week around 15 volunteers from our Community Team make meals and sandwiches, prepare goody bags, food parcels and make occasional necessary deliveries to those in need.
+Currently, a number of meals are prepared and given out each weekend on Saturday afternoon and Sunday lunchtime in a takeaway style.
+We are still continuing to work offering practical support with meals and food parcels, some clothing items, and always spiritual support with a listening ear and a shoulder to lean on.

 If you would like to help us financially please use our Just Giving page.

 There is a QR code on the wall inside the foyer and one on the outside notice board.
-It is good to know that the QR code was used several times over the Christmas period.
+It is good to know that recently the QR code has been used several times.

-Other retailers are available and we're sure many of you will want to shop local once lockdown is over but if you are purchasing from Amazon you can raise money at the same time.
+Other retailers are available and we're sure many of you will want to shop local once lifting of restrictions make it more comfortable to do so.
+However, if you are purchasing from Amazon you can raise money at the same time.

-The next Temple Praise will be on Sunday 6th March You are warmly invited to join us in 2022 for a programme of music and praise followed by fellowship and refreshments.
+You are warmly invited to join us at the next Temple Praise on October 2nd at 3.30pm for a programme of music and praise by local musicians and a guest, followed by fellowship and refreshments.

 For more details contact firstname.lastname@example.org or email@example.com or Tel 07787568654 or 07824770676